libsndfile/libsamplerate/docs/quality.md

 ## Methodology

-Measuring the SNR of a converter is relatively straight forward.
+Measuring the SNR of a converter is relatively straightforward.
 Generate an input signal consisting of a windowed sine wave, sample rate convert it and measure the signal-to-noise ratio of the output signal.
 A typical length for the original file is 30000 samples.